Driving positive socio-economic development

 View the FPIC Guideline here.

 We ensure that a transparent and legal land allocation process is in place to prevent any land-related conflicts.
 We strictly adhere to national laws and regulations in the locations in which we operate.
-Prior to any new development and expansion that may affect surrounding local communities and the environment, Apical engages with accredited consultants and government departments to carry out Social and Environment Impact Assessments (SEIA) or AMDAL (Analisis Mengenai Dampak Lingkungan).
+Prior to any new development and expansion that may affect surrounding local communities and the environment, Apical engages with accredited consultants and government departments to carry out environmental impact analysis AMDAL (Analisis Mengenai Dampak Lingkungan).
 This is applicable in Indonesia and aims to evaluate the potential impact of any land-based development.
 At this stage, any adverse feedback from communities and negative feedback to the environment is evaluated and assessed.

 We respect the legal and customary (or traditional) rights of local community in land tenure and ownership, where any access or use of land for development must be carried out in compliance with the Free Prior Informed Consent (FPIC) and the RSPO Principles & Criteria, UN Declaration on the Rights of Indigenous Peoples or ILO 169.